Food and Facilities Licensing

 - Talk to your neighbors and work together to clean up, so rats do not move from one place to another.

-Clutter gives rats lots of places to hide, sleep, nest and reproduce.
+Clutter gives rats places to hide, sleep, nest and reproduce.

 - Remove (and recycle) piles of newspapers, paper bags, cardboard and bottles.